COVID-19 Travel Policy for Faculty/Staff (7/20/20)

 All CalArts employees planning on traveling outside of California must fill out the CalArts’ Travel Form prior to traveling.
 While CalArts cannot prevent your personal travel, it will require travelers self-quarantine for 14 days upon their return from travel, whether international or domestic.
 Anyone intending to travel should be aware of the risks of such travel, including, but not limited to:

 - being potentially stranded due to government travel restrictions and/or subject to a federally mandated quarantine when the employee returns from travel

-- not being allowed to leave a country if a travel ban to/from that country were to be issued;
+- not being allowed to leave a location if a travel ban to/from that location were to be issued;

-- being placed into mandatory quarantine because they show symptoms of the Coronavirus or because they have traveled – potentially even if only for a connecting flight – from a country that is considered at-risk.
+- being placed into mandatory quarantine because they show symptoms of the coronavirus or because they have traveled – potentially even if only for a connecting flight – from a location that is considered at-risk; and